3 Amazing Ways to Nurture Creativity in Kids

 We took plastic containers and filled them with mud we cultivated with the garden hose, and we added a bunch of “ingredients” and mixed and “cooked” them over a pile of rocks we called the stove.
 After a few days, we would dump out the pies and they looked just like bird’s nests to us, so we started a bird nest factory.

-How, in a world full of cookie cutter ideas, can we nurture children who think on their own?
+How, in a world full of cookie cutter ideas, can we raise creative kids who think on their own?
 Art is not offered in schools in Oklahoma until 5th grade, but creativity is formed in children by the age of 8.
-Creativity has to be nurtured earlier.
+Creativity has to be fostered earlier if we want creative kids to turn into creative adults.

 There are so many ways we can encourage kids to develop the creativity inside them.
 One great way is by letting them get MESSY.
 I know it’s a pain, but kids NEED to be able to experience art mediums and other messy experiences.